 The final series of experiments includes the study of a pre-treatment methodology.
-The infusion of either losartan or EXP 3174 in each of the administered dose of 0.2 or 0.4 mg/kg had no effect, indicating that the activated RAAS system is significant for the expression of the activity.
-This was not unexpected as a great number of evidence from both in vivo experimental studies and clinical studies in humans resulted to the conclusion that an AT1 antagonist requires an activated RAAS in order to demonstrate its blood pressure lowering effect in normotensive subjects. ^{13,19} This may be attributed to AT1 receptor activation through Ang II binding which can induce conformational change of the receptor.
+The infusion of either losartan or EXP3174 at each of the administered doses of 0.2 or 0.4 mg/kg had no effect, indicating that the activated RAAS system is significant for the expression of the activity.
+This was not unexpected as a large volume of evidence from both in vivo experimental studies and clinical studies in humans resulted in the conclusion that an AT1 antagonist requires an activated RAAS in order to demonstrate its blood pressure lowering effect in normotensive subjects.^{13,19} This may be attributed to AT1 receptor activation through Ang II binding which can induce conformational change of the receptor.

-In the pre-treatment methodology, both losartan and its metabolite EXP 3174 inhibit the response to Ang II infusion.
+In the pre-treatment methodology, both losartan and its metabolite EXP3174 inhibited the response to Ang II infusion.
 However, they demonstrated a different profile of AT1 receptor blockade even if they were administered in the same dose.
-When a low dose (0.2 mg/kg) was used, the duration of the action for both drugs was similar but the maximum mean arterial pressure response was different.
-EXP 3174 induced a remarkable lowering of the maximum blood pressure, after Ang II administration, while losartan treatment did not cause a similar effect.
-By duplicating the dose of losartan and EXP 3174 to 0.4 mg/kg, the duration of action was longer, an observation which is consistent with previous reports.
-35 As it was expected 0.4 mg/kg of losartan compared to 0.2 mg/kg resulted in further reduction of the maximum blood pressure response to Ang II infusion.
+When a low dose (0.2 mg/kg) was used, the duration of the action for both drugs was similar but the maximum MAP response was different.
+EXP3174 induced a remarkable lowering of the maximum blood pressure, after Ang II administration, while losartan treatment did not cause a similar effect.
+By equalizing the dose of losartan and EXP3174 to 0.4 mg/kg, the duration of action was longer, an observation which is consistent with previous reports.35 As was expected 0.4 mg/ kg of losartan compared with 0.2 mg/kg resulted in further reduction of the maximum blood pressure response to Ang II infusion.

 Pre-treatment with an insurmountable antagonist may actually prevent Ang II binding to the active site resulting in lowering of the maximum blood pressure response.
-This finding is not in agreement with the high dose pre-treatment study, where both losartan and EXP 3174 reduced the maximum blood pressure response.
-Nevertheless our results may indicate that the competitive or non competitive nature of an AT_1 antagonist is possibly related to the concentration of the drug at least in the pre-treatment procedure.
+However, both losartan and EXP3174 reduced the maximum blood pressure response.
+Nevertheless our results may indicate that the competitive or non-competitive nature of an AT_1 antagonist is possibly related to the concentration of the drug at least in the pre-treatment procedure.

 Both post- and pre-treatment procedures can be used as fast screening methods for AT_1 antagonists.
-Our protocol enables the evaluation of AT_1 antagonists using lower doses (0.2mg/kg) than those reported by other scientific protocols.
-The sequential methodology seems unable to give evidence about the dose-dependence correlation and separate experiments with different concentrations should carry out in order to extract a dose-dependent correlation as emerges from pretreatment experiments.
+Our protocol enables the evaluation of AT_1 antagonists using lower doses (0.2mg/kg) than those reported by other protocols.
+The sequential methodology seems unable to give evidence about the dose-dependence correlation and separate experiments with different concentrations should be carried out in order to establish a dose-dependent correlation as emerges from pretreatment experiments.

-The use of anaesthetized models effectively minimizes the impact of the produced stress that makes inaccurate the recording of true blood pressure levels.
-Moreover the fact that the animals we used for the study did not recovered, not only alleviates the animals from pain but also avoid acute BP increase, a fact that follows the restrained animals.
-Furthermore, the use of a direct method for blood pressure recording enables the valuable continuous quantitative blood pressure estimation.
-Advantage of our protocol is that it is not expensive, permitting almost any laboratory to use it.
-More specifically, since we used a short term protocol in healthy animals, there was no reason to keep and breed them for a long time period.
-Additionally, only a small amount of the studied molecules is needed for safe and convincing results.
-This is a worth point to mention, as in early drug development the amounts of the compounds synthesized are limited.
+The use of anaesthetized models effectively minimizes the impact of the produced stress that influences the recording of true blood pressure levels.
+Moreover the fact that the animals we used for the study did not recover not only relieves the animals from pain but also avoids acute BP increases, as seen in restrained animals.
+Furthermore, the use of a direct method for blood pressure recording allows valuable continuous quantitative blood pressure estimation.
+Another advantage of our protocol is that it is not expensive, permitting almost any laboratory to use it.
+More specifically, since we used a shortterm protocol in healthy animals, there was no reason to keep them for a long time period.
+In addition, only a small amount of the studied molecule is needed for safe and convincing results.
+This is worth mentioning, as in early drug development the amounts of the compounds synthesized are limited.